-Stationed out in the wheat belt he painted both the wide landscapes that were around him but, using vivid colour and quick expressive strokes, he re-imagined the otherworldly fantastical landscapes of the Ferris wheel, the roller coaster and the pier by the sparkling sea.
-In this first of a series of displays within the Nolan Gallery that seek to tell a focused story, two key works from the Foundation Collection are joined for the first time by four earlier St Kilda paintings from Heide Museum of Modern Art.
+Stationed out in the wheat belt he painted both the wide landscapes that were around him, but using vivid colour and quick expressive strokes, he re-imagined the otherworldly fantastical landscapes of the Ferris wheel, the roller coaster and the pier by the sparkling sea.
+In this first of a series of displays within the Nolan Gallery seeking to tell a focused story, two key works from the Foundation Collection are joined for the first time by four earlier St Kilda paintings from Heide Museum of Modern Art.

-Combine a visit to the gallery with a ride on this beautifully preserved carousel when it reopens on 28 September to experience the same thrill and delight that shaped Sidney Nolan’s creative imagination.
-The writer Max Harris recalled weekend visits to St Kilda with his friend Nolan in the early 1940s.
+Combine a visit to the gallery with a ride on this beautifully preserved carousel to experience the same thrill and delight that shaped Sidney Nolan’s creative imagination.
+The writer Max Harris recalled weekend visits to St Kilda with his friend Nolan in the early 1940s:

 In the midst of this world of black marketeers, struggling reffos, and stolid citizenry were the garish beauties of Luna Park, the desolate child at the end of a lane and the burst and spatter of Saturday night lights and laughter.
 It was peculiarly and secretly Nolan’s very own world and I was the tourist.
 It was not difficult to discover what Nolan found down at St Kilda.
 It was of course himself.

 Extract from Art and Australia September 1967.

 CMAG manages The Nolan Collection on behalf of the Australian Government.